 One of the obstacles of learning Chinese is the sheer number of Chinese characters.
 According to studies, commonly used characters are around 2,500 - 3,000.
-It is overwhelming for beginner students.
+Students who start right away to tackle these characters one by one will for sure get overwhelmed and suffer endless headaches.

-However, as some characters are used more often than others, it is possible for students to start with a very small number of characters.
-This approach requires treating each character as a building block, with each new character built upon the previous ones.
+However, as some characters are used more often than others, it is possible for students to start with a small number of characters (The first Chinese Reading and Writing textbook contains only 70 characters).
 For beginner students, especially those with no Chinese background, learning a small number of characters and using them well are really confidence boosters.

 Due credit is given to John DeFrancis and his Chinese Reader series.
-But with each book as thick as a brick, his series looks daunting and intimidating.
+The problem is that all his books are as thick as a brick and look daunting and intimidating.
 Also, after passing a threshold, this way of learning becomes increasingly inefficient.
 The top 500 characters count for 72.1% - 79.2% of the characters occurring, while the next 500 characters for only 11.9% - 14.1%.
+Yet students have to spend considerably longer time and more energy to study the 2nd 500 characters.

-With each book completed, students gain a deeper understanding on Chinese language, and develop necessary skills in writing Chinese text.
-Thus, this Chinese Reading and Writing series prepares the students for the next stage of learning.
+With each book completed, students gain a deeper understanding on Chinese language, and develop necessary skills in reading and writing Chinese text.

 © 2018 MSL Master, All Rights Reserved